Quilts

 Quilt top construction:

 In this tutorial, I assumed that you all know the basics of quilting so I didn't go in the details of each step.
 I don't have any affiliation to any of the products used here.
-I am merely telling you what I used.
+I am merely telling you what I and used and how I made my quilt.

 Now that all t-shirts have been cut, it’s time to construct the quilt top.
 Our niece likes the shadow box design and she loves purple.